 Completely redesigned for 2008, the Honda Accord grew in exterior dimensions and interior roominess, safety, and value.

-For 2008, the Accord is available with a choice of four-cylinder and V6 engines, two transmissions, and LX and EX trim levels.
-Further subsets include a new premium package that adds more convenience bits to an LX, and EX-L models that add leather and luxury features.
-(The hybrid model and V6 sedan with manual transmission have been dropped.)
+The 2009 Accord is available with a choice of four-cylinder and V6 engines, two transmissions, and LX and EX trim levels.
+A new premium package adds more convenience bits to an LX, and EX-L models add leather and luxury features.

-The 2008 Honda Accord competes with the Toyota Camry, Nissan Altima, Ford Fusion, Hyundai Sonata, Mazda 6, Saturn Aura, and the 2008 Chevrolet Malibu.
-The extra space offered by the 2008 Accord means that shopping list might also now include the Nissan Maxima, Toyota Avalon and VW Passat.
+The Honda Accord competes with the Toyota Camry, Nissan Altima, Ford Fusion, Hyundai Sonata, Mazda 6, Saturn Aura, and Chevrolet Malibu.
+The extra space offered by the current-generation Accord means that shopping list might also include the Nissan Maxima, Toyota Avalon and VW Passat.

-The stylish, two-door 2008 Honda Accord coupe competes directly with the Nissan Altima coupe.
-Sportiest is the EX-L V6 Coupe with six-speed manual and V6, the only Accord with that combination; it happens to be the lightest V6 model, giving it the best power to weight ratio, and it comes with larger anti-roll bars and low-profile 18-inch tires and wheels.
+The Accord Coupe competes directly with the Nissan Altima coupe.
+The stylish, two-door Coupe is available with a six-speed manual and V6, the only Accord with that combination, and it comes with larger anti-roll bars and low-profile 18-inch tires and wheels.

 While you can see the hood and the top of the fenders where they meet the hood, the edges are not so visible; the swept-back light housings minimize protruding corners and ease maneuverability but exercise caution until you're certain where they are.
 Many modern design elements are the result of auto/pedestrian collision standards and the Accord is not immune, even the wiper arm mounts are designed to break away when hit.